Owen Shroyer Interviews - Former WWE Star Enzo Amore

 And I was like, he's soft.

-And John Cena went, he sucked.
+And John Cena went, he's soft.

 Next thing you know, John Cena gives you that blessing.

-He Repeats that catchphrase soft, lightning in a bottle.
+He repeats that catchphrase, soft, lightning in a bottle.

-My whole life changed that night, thanks to John Fucking Cena.
+My whole life changed that night thanks to John fucking Cena.

-So uh the next time we go out there, uh Ryback who was feuding with John Cena was the next dark segment, and about 10 minutes before that show, the whole crowd's chanting soft.
+So the next time we go out there, Ryback, who was feuding with John Cena, was the next dark segment.

-And we're backstage and we're not booked on the show, even though we just did a thing with John Cena like two weeks ago.
+Even though we just did a thing with John Cena like two weeks ago.

 Now the whole crowd is chanting soft.